-In theFall 2013 term I am teaching:
+In the Fall 2015 term I am teaching:

-MATH 321 - Fundamentals of Analysis I. This course is an introduction to abstract mathematical reasoning in the context of analysis in Euclidean space.
-Topics include formal reasoning, sets and functions, and the number systems; infinite sequences and series; Cauchy sequences and convergence; the elementary topology of point sets.
-We will be using a textbook entitled, "Elements of Real Analysis", by David A. Sprecher, and a textbook entitled, "Real Mathematical Analysis", by Charles Chapman Pugh.
+MATH 401 This is the first semester of a graduate course in abstract algebra.
+We will be using a textbook entitled, "Algebra", byThomas Hungerford.
 If you have questions, you may contact me by e-mail.
 I check my mail regularly, so this is an excellent way to reach me, and I am always happy to hear from you.

-In the Spring I may teach:
+In Spring 2016 I expect to teach:

-(This page was last updated on 05/20/13)
+(This page was last updated on 11/3/15)